kentbrew/dotsnboxes/README.md

 All the client does is project a square, in the color of the team (blue or yellow) that you are on.
 The client itself makes this decision by modding the ID that socket.io assigns; if you want to be on the other team, reload the page.
 (Crude, right?
 I warned you it was crude.)

+The pad is divided into a grid with an odd number of squares in each row and column.
+If you're pressing in the middle, you're at {x:0, y:0} and you won't move.
+If you go up a bit you'll be at  {x:0, y:-1} and your dot will start to move up.
+All we're doing is communicating that pair of numbers from the client to the console, and if you or your vehicle hasn't hit a wall, the console will update on the next refresh with your location shifted in the right direction.
+This means there's no tapping, no flicking, and none of the usual drag-down-go-back up stuff; it's just a joystick.

-### console.js
+### console.html

+Like the client, the console is a simple load-once page that starts a socket connection and listens for input.
+It's the source of truth about where things live and what they're doing on the screen, not the game-runner at server.js.

-Some really horrible stuff in here, particularly my collision detection and player handling.
+There's some genuinely horrible stuff in here, particularly my collision detection and player handling.

-Players are in an object keyed by their socket ID; they should be in an array for much faster access.
+Players live in an object keyed by their socket ID; they should be in an array for much faster access.

 Collision detection is kept simple by the fact that everything on the screen is a square; all you need is this: